half-pace/classWork2/README.md

 |   └── halloween.jpeg   # extra image
 ├── index.html           # Main HTML file for content and structure └── style.css            # Stylesheet for appearance and layout
-└── contact.html         # HTML file for Contact Form
+└── project.html         # HTML file for the rest of the project └── contact.html         # HTML file for Contact Form
 └── images.html          # HTML file for Image Gallery
 └── form.js              # JS file for the interactivity of Image Gallery